obiba/amber-studio/README.md

 Environment variable for building the app in production:

 * `AMBER_URL`, the url of the Amber server, exposing a REST API used by Amber Studio (make sure CORS policy is set correctly on the server)
-* `RECAPTCHA_SITE_KEY`, the [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) site key for the Registration page
+* `RECAPTCHA_SITE_KEY`, the [reCAPTCHA v3](https://developers.google.com/recaptcha/docs/v3) site key for the Registration page.
+If not specified, user self-registration is disabled.
-* `REGISTER_ENABLED`, a logical to specify whether it is possible to signup from this app.
-Default is true.

 ### Customize the configuration